-I know, I know, there are a lot of jokes about marriage adding to your stress… The great thing about marriage though, is that it’s design is perfect for the management and reduction of stress.
+I know, I know, there are a lot of jokes about marriage adding to your stress… The great thing about marriage though, is that its design is perfect for the management and reduction of stress.

 One of the fundamental invitations of Jesus Christ was to give rest/relief as Matthew 11:28 states, “Come unto me, all who labor and I will give you rest.”
 Obviously, we can’t save our spouse, but we can be the secure sounding board that will give them relief from outside stresses.
-God wants us to be at peace and at rest, and has designed marriage as a tool to get us to that place in our lives.
+God wants us to be at peace and at rest and has designed marriage as a tool to get us to that place in our lives.

 How does this work?

 Before we go on… If you haven’t listened to (or read) Episode 15, go do it now.
-Listening with understanding is key to reducing your spouse’s stress.
+Listening with understanding is the key to reducing your spouse’s stress.

 Talk it out!
 Try to talk for 10 to 20 minutes about a stressor and give as much detail as possible.
 Something to keep in mind is that this is for stress outside the relationship, this is not related to relationship issues!
-Those need talked out too, but that is not what we’re discussing here.
+Those need to be talked out too, but that is not what we’re discussing here.